Skip to main content

 6. Discard.

-7. Perform hand hygiene if contamination occurs.
+7. Perform hand hygiene if contamination occurs during glove removal.

 Removing gloves (PPE).